anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 <a name="2.1"></a>
 # 2.1 VNFs collateral (Sample)

-There are many ways of which above VNFs can be classified, for example:
+There are many ways that VNFs can be classified, for example:

 - **By Traffic Type:**
-    - User plane (data plane).
+    - User Plane (Data Plane)
-    - Control plane (Signaling).
+    - Control Plane (Signalling Plane).
-    - Management plane.
+    - Management Plane.
 -	**By Service offered:**
     - Mobile broadband service: vEPC, vDPI, vGI-FW
     - Fixed broadband Service vBNG, vDPI